smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Advanced SQL Joins/03 - Table Types.md

 --------------------------------------------------------------------------------------------------------
 #### Table Valued Function

-A table valued function acts much like a view with the added benefit of being paramaterized.
+A table valued function acts much like a view with the added benefit of being parameterized.

-For this example we create a table valued funtion using the Employees table.
+For this example we create a table valued function using the Employees table.
 To use the table values function we can simply select from the function, or use the CROSS APPLY to join to another table.

 ```sql
  CREATE OR ALTER FUNCTION FnGetEmployees (@EmployeeID INTEGER)